Contents

 An image showing a screen with the word "Security".

-The common sense approach is to use solutions that have been tried and tested by other companies – after all, it’s certainly better to learn from someone’s example than be a source of such a lesson for others.
-Keycloak is one of the best and therefore most tested and well-known options on the market.
+The common sense approach is to use solutions that other companies have tried and tested.
+After all, it’s certainly better to learn from someone’s example than be a source of such a lesson for others.
+Keycloak is one of the best and, therefore, the most tested and well-known options on the market.

 Main business benefit: top-of-the-line security tested by many other organizations.
 In fact, most of your security needs can be covered just with Keycloak.